 If the 14th generation was a wine, 2023 would be the vintage year.
 Ford took all the feedback from previous years, tossed it in a blender with some innovation juice, and out came a truck that’s smoother than a fresh jar of Skippy.

 The tech got a glow-up too.
-The infotainment system became so user-friendly, it’s like it can read your mind.
+The infotainment system became so intuitive, it’s like it can read your mind.
 And remember Co-Pilot360?
 It got even smarter, making your drive safer than a bubble-wrapped kitten.

 The Neutral Years: 2022